Convex co-compact representations of 3-manifold groups: Introduction

 \subsubsection{Equivariant boundary maps}

 We will also establish an analogue of Property (a) in Theorem~\ref{thm:anosov_intro}.
 By a result of Leeb, we can assume that $M$ is a non-positively curved Riemannian manifold~\cite{L1995}.
 Let $\wt{M}$ be the universal cover of $M$ endowed with the Riemannian metric making the covering map $\wt{M} \rightarrow M$ a local isometry.
 Then let $\wt{M}(\infty)$ be the $\CAT(0)$-boundary of $\wt{M}$.
-By a result of Hruska-Kleiner~\cite{HK2005} this boundary is a group invariant of $\Gamma$, more precisely: if $\Gamma$ acts geometrically on a $\CAT(0)$ space $X$, then there exists an equivariant homeomorphism $\wt{M}(\infty) \rightarrow X(\infty)$.
+By a result of Hruska--Kleiner~\cite{HK2005} this boundary is a group invariant of $\pi_1(M)$, more precisely: if $\pi_1(M)$ acts properly discontinuously and co-compactly on a $\CAT(0)$ space $X$, then there exists an equivariant homeomorphism $\wt{M}(\infty) \rightarrow X(\infty)$.